 (Submarine No. 48: displacement 456 (surfaced), 524 (submerged); length 165'; beam 14'9"; draft 13'3"(mean); speed 14 knots (surfaced), 10.5 knots (submerged); complement 28; armament 1 3-inch, 4 18-inch torpedo tubes; class L-5)

-L-8 (SS-48) was laid down 24 February 1915 by Portsmouth Navy Yard, Portsmouth, N.H.; launched 23 April.
-1917; sponsored by Miss Nancy Gill; and commissioned 30 August 1917, Lt.
-J. Parker, Jr., in command.
+L-8 (Submarine No. 48) was laid down on 24 February 1915 at Portsmouth, N.H., by the Portsmouth Navy Yard; launched on 23 April 1917; sponsored by Miss Nancy Gill, daughter of Lt.
+Charles C. Gill, U.S. Navy, and granddaughter of Rear Adm.
+William L. Howard, U.S. Navy; and commissioned on 30 August 1917, Lt.
+James Parker, Jr., in command.

-Following a period of commission in ordinary early in 1922, L-8 departed San Pedro 25 July for the Atlantic, arriving Hampton Roads, Va., 28 September.
-The submarine decommissioned there 15 November 1922 and was sold 21 December 1925 and scrapped.
+Following a period of commission in ordinary [a decommissioned status] early in 1922, L-8 departed San Pedro on 25 July 1922 for the Atlantic, arriving at Hampton Roads, Va., on 28 September.
+The submarine decommissioned there on 15 November 1922 and was sold on 21 December 1925 and scrapped.